-Christ can give you a fountain of love so that you cannot help loving the most wretched and the most ungrateful, or those who have wearied you.
-Rest in Christ, who can give wisdom and strength.
-You do not know how that restfulness will often prove to be the very best part of your message.
+Come, children of God, and understand that it is the Lord Jesus who wants to work through you.
+You complain of the want of fervent love.
+It will come from Jesus.
+He will give the divine love in your heart with which you can love people.
+That is the meaning of the assurance: "The love of God is shed abroad in our hearts by the Holy Spirit"; and of that other word: "The love of Christ constraineth us."
+Christ can give you a fountain of love, so that you cannot help loving the most wretched and the most ungrateful, or those who have wearied you hitherto.
+Rest in Christ, who can give wisdom and strength, and you do not know how that restfulness will often prove to be the very best part of your message.
 You plead with people and you argue, and they get the idea: "There is a man arguing and striving with me."
-But if you will let the deep rest of God come over you-the rest in Christ Jesus, the peace and the rest and holiness of heaven-that restfulness will bring a blessing to the heart, even more than the words you speak.
+They only feel: "Here are two men dealing with each other."
+But if you will let the deep rest of God come over you, the rest in Christ Jesus, the peace and rest and holiness of Heaven, that restfulness will bring a blessing to the heart, even more than the words you speak.